firmai/datagene/README.md

 ---------

 #### Example Transformation Recipe Pipeline 1
 There are an infinite number of ways in which you can pipe transformations.
 Sometimes it is better to just use on transformation at a time.
 Your architecture should be emperically driven.
-For similarity statistics that generally means traning a knowingly bad and knowingly good dataset, and seeing which transformations plus distance metrics best captures their difference.
+For similarity statistics, that generally means developing a knowingly bad and knowingly good dataset, and comparing them using a range of transformations and distance metrics to identify which methods best captures their difference.
+We have developed a very simply pipeline that can take in multiple datasets to perform multiple operations resulting in an encoded-decomposition for similarity statistics.
+In the future, we will add more tranformation's to this pipeline to help with swapping axes, transpositions, and other matrix operations.

 ```python